krystallwu/spacex-display/README.md

 **SpaceX Display:**

+I used React Native + Expo, and the code uses TypeScript.

 Details:
 The API link that was provided in the document was not loading for me, and I believe the permissions were readjusted and the public no longer has access to it.
 Because of this, I ended up using an online substitute for launches.
 However, this API does not have images, so my launch details page (that appears when you click on